datascientiafoundation/feature-engineering/README.md

 ## Workflow Description
 The Snakemake workflow defines rules to process datasets.
-The workflow assumes that all datasets are located in the corresponding country code folder inside [raw](data/raw).
-It is designed to run all sensors from all countries.
+The workflow assumes that all datasets are located in the [raw](data/raw) folder.
+It is designed to run all sensors at once.

     snakemake all --cores 1